Charlie Chaplin Filmography Continued

 hitches a ride on the back of Edna's limousine.
 Edna's forgetful,

-husband is a natty double for Charlie.
+double for Charlie.
 A telegram tells us he was

-to meet Edna at the train.
+train.
 Already late, he leaves the hotel room

-his pants.
-Escaping notice of the other guests in the lobby causes
+notice of the other guests in the lobby causes

-to delay his departure, to the point where newly arrived Edna finds him
+him to delay his departure, to the point

-in bed.
+hiding in bed.

 That